Sean Duffy: Early life and education (1971–1997)

 Sean Patrick Duffy was born on October 3, 1971, in Hayward, Wisconsin.
 Duffy was the tenth child of Tom and Carol Duffy.
 He was raised in an Irish American Catholic family, several members of which participated in and won Hayward's annual Lumberjack World Championships.
 Duffy, inspired by his siblings, began logrolling when he was five.
-He attended Hayward High School, where he played as a defenseman for the school's hockey team.
+He attended and graduated from Hayward High School in 1990, where he played as a defenseman for the school's hockey team.
 He began speed climbing when he was fifteen.
 Duffy continued lumberjacking after high school, winning a tree climbing title at the 1993 Mississippi River Log Boom.
 His speed climbing technique involved reckless movement; Fred Scheer compared Duffy to a "race-car driver who bumps the wall now and then".
 Duffy was the world champion speed climber at the 1994 Lumberjack World Championship.

 He graduated from Saint Mary's University of Minnesota with a B.A degree in marketing in 1994 and worked for Scheer's Lumberjack Shows in the summers.
 By June 1997, The New York Times Magazine considered Duffy one of the top American lumberjacks at that time.
 He later graduated from the William Mitchell College of Law with a J.D. degree in 1999.
 Duffy's nephew is Erik Johnson, the longtime Colorado Avalanche defenseman who was the first overall pick in the 2006 NHL entry draft.

 Career

 Television and sports work (1997–2004)

 In 1997, Duffy auditioned for The Real World: Boston, the sixth iteration of MTV's The Real World set in Boston, Massachusetts, and became a cast member by July.
 In his audition, Duffy said that he was interested in "cute girls"; his role on the show was described by The New York Times as a "resident playboy".
 The series completed filming in December, though Duffy would begin filming for Road Rules: All Stars (1998) that month, necessitating him to delay another semester of law school.
 On the set of Road Rules, he met Rachel Campos.
-The two married in April 1999 at the Newman Center at Arizona State University located within Old St. Mary's Church; though they planned to wed later that year, Campos's unexpected pregnancy expedited their wedding.
-The two have nine children together.
+The two married in April 1999 at the Newman Center at Arizona State University located within Old St. Mary's Church; though they planned to wed later that year, Campos's unexpected pregnancy expedited their wedding; the two have nine children together.
 In 2002, Duffy appeared in and won Real World/Road Rules Challenge: Battle of the Seasons.
-He competed in the Great Outdoor Gamess competitions for log rolling in 2000 and 2001 and for speed climbing from 2000 to 2002.
+He competed in the Great Outdoor Gamess competitions for log rolling in 2000 and 2001 and for speed climbing from 2000 to 2002 and in 2005.
 In 2003, Duffy was named as a commentator for the Great Outdoor Games.
-He was named as the honorary athlete for the 2004 Badger State Winter Games.
-Duffy competed in the speed climbing competition for the Great Outdoor Games in 2005.
+He was named as an honorary athlete for the 2004 Badger State Winter Games.
 Additionally, he was a commentator for the mixed doubles Boom Run.